Ferns & Focus

 Anthurium andraeanum

-The Anthurium, also known as the Flamingo Flower or Laceleaf, is a striking tropical plant known for its glossy, heart-shaped leaves and vibrant, waxy spathes that look like flowers.
-These long-lasting blooms are actually modified leaves that surround a spike-like spadix, making it a favorite for adding an exotic, sophisticated touch to indoor spaces.
+The Anthurium, also known as the Flamingo Flower or Laceleaf, is a striking tropical plant known for its glossy, heart-shaped leaves and bright, waxy spathes that look like flowers.
+These long-lasting blooms are actually modified leaves that surround a spike-like spadix, making it a favorite for adding an exotic, polished touch to indoor spaces.
+Give it bright, indirect light, higher humidity, and a planter that lets excess water drain freely.

 ☀️